 Another area containing special squares is the aforementioned Iberian Peninsula.
 Spain and Portugal are both countries with ‘dynamic’ squares.
 Each Spanish settlement, no matter how small, has a Plaza Mayor, which, quite late in the evening, becomes alive and remains alive until deep into the night: a community and family life that can be glimpsed in the rest of Europe through old photos.

-But even when the squares are a ‘cultural import’ as recent as the 19thand 20thcenturies – like in the Balkan cities or those of the Caucasian countries between the Black Sea and the Caspian Sea –the squares are a very interesting synthesis of local traditions and histories.
-In Tbilisi, the capital of Georgia, the old stopping place for caravans on the Silk Road, has the Meidan square or Vahtang Gorgasali.
-Like any selection, this too, embellished with a square every week, is unfair and incomplete.
+Even when squares are ‘cultural imports’ as recent as the 19th and 20th centuries – such as those in Balkan cities or in the Caucasian countries between the Black Sea and the Caspian Sea – they demonstrate an interesting synthesis of local traditions and histories.
+Tbilisi, the capital of Georgia, an ancient rest stop for caravans travelling along the Silk Road, has the Meidan square or Vahtang Gorgasali, originally a bazaar on the trade route.